cincheo/jsweet/doc/jsweet-language-specifications.md

 -   `java.lang.String` corresponds to the JavaScript `string`. (not per say a primitive type, but is immutable and used as the class of string literals in Java)

 A direct consequence of that conversion is that it is not always possible in JSweet to safely overload methods with numbers or chars/strings.
 For instance, the methods `pow(int, int)` and `pow(double, double)` may raise overloading issues.
 With a JSweet context, the transpiler will be able to select the right method, but the JavaScript interoperability may be a problem.
 In short, since there is no difference between `n instanceof Integer` and `n instanceof Double` (it both means `typeof n === ’number’`) calling `pow(number, number)` from JavaScript will randomly select one implementation or the other.
 This should not be always a problem, but in some particular cases, it can raise subtle errors.
-Note that in these cases, the programmers will be able to tune the JavaScript generation, as it is fully explained in Section \[extension\].
+Note that in these cases, the programmers will be able to tune the JavaScript generation, as it is fully explained in Section \[extending-the-transpiler\].

 Examples of valid statements: